com-pas/compas-scl-validator/DEVELOPMENT.md

 git submodule update --remote
 ```

-Next add the changes and commit/push these to the Git Repository of CoMPAS.
-The build now uses the latest commit of the
+Next commit and push the changes to the Git Repository of CoMPAS.
+The build now uses the latest commit of the main
-main branch.
+branch.

 ## Eclipse